A source fragmentation approach to interacting quantum field theory: Introduction

 \section{Introduction}

 Renormalization is a major difficulty in our understanding of interacting quantum fields, in part because it creates an apparently unbridgeable gap between physicists' practice and mathematically axiomatic approaches.
 For the Wightman axioms and for the Haag-Kastler axioms, for example, there are no interacting models known in 3+1 dimensions\cite[p.
 8ff]{BrunettiEtAl}.
-We will here implement a reverse variant of Kadanoff's nonlinear process of \emph{blocking} spin operators to give spin operators that are associated with a larger region of space-time, followed by a rescaling process\cite{Kadanoff}, in which source functions will instead be locally but nonlinearly transformed and separated into possibly overlapping \emph{fragments} that will be used to construct new operators.
+We will here implement a reverse variant of Kadanoff's nonlinear process of \emph{blocking} spin operators to give spin operators that are associated with a larger region of space-time, followed by a rescaling process\cite{Kadanoff}.
+Instead, source functions will be locally but nonlinearly transformed and separated into possibly overlapping \emph{fragments} that will be used to construct new operators.

-The rest of this introduction gives a very brief presentation of a generating functional approach to Lagrangian quantum field theory, explicitly including a specification of the blocking and scaling that is required for regularization and renormalization.
-Section \ref{Frag} proves a corollary to the Reeh-Schlieder theorem that allows a top-down fragmentation approach to get off the ground and begins a consideration of a moderately general ansatz that is continued in Section \ref{Cutoffs} and discussed in more general terms in Section \ref{Discussion}.
-Section \ref{AxiomaticSection} presents an axiomatic perspective that is grounded in the nonlinearity introduced here.
+Section \ref{Nonlinearity} begins with a very brief summary of a generating functional approach to Lagrangian quantum field theory, followed by an argument in favor of nonlinearity that explicitly includes a specification of the blocking and scaling that is required for regularization and renormalization (\ref{RealSpaceRenormalization} gives an auxiliary real-space argument.)
+Section \ref{Frag} proves a corollary to the Reeh-Schlieder theorem that allows a top-down fragmentation approach to be taken seriously and begins a consideration of a moderately general ansatz that is continued in Section \ref{Cutoffs} and discussed in more general terms in Section \ref{Discussion}.
+Section \ref{ConvexHull} notes that the introduction of nonlinearity suggests a convex hull modification of microcausality.

-We will work in a manifestly Poincar\'e invariant setting of the Wightman axioms on an underlying Minkowski space $\mathcal{M}$, in which free scalar quantum fields are operator-valued distributions, $\hat\phi(x)$, with free quantum field operators constructed by linearly \emph{smearing} $\hat\phi(x)$ with \emph{sources}, $\hat\phi_{\source}\,{=}\int_{\mathcal{M}}\hat\phi(x)\source(x)\rmd^4x$, for which see \ref{WightmanAxioms} and \cite[Ch.
-II]{Haag}.